mobily-enterprises/jsonreststores/README.md

 * It's well structured: there is a base class, that provides all of the important methods; it works out of the box, returning dummy data.
 The base class is obviously not very useful: Database-specific sub-classes are what developers will use.
 At the moment, the following databases are supported:
   * Mongodb

-* It uses OOP patterns neatly: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).
-Everything is done using a 1-page declare() method which deals with everything and gives you the opportunity to call the parent's method with `this.inherited(arguments)`
+* It uses simpleschema for simple, extendible error checking.

-* DB-specific stores are build with the principle of "sane defaults": without giving them any special parameters, they will "just work" mapping a database table to a store/schema.
+* It uses OOP patterns neatly using simpledeclare: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).

-* It implements a simple schema, extendible schema.
-You can define your own field types, or redefine existing ones.
-Each database provides a specialised schema.
+* DB-specific stores are build with the principle of "sane defaults": without giving them any special parameters, they will "just work" mapping a database collection to a store/schema.

 * The schema is very simple, and there is always one schema per store (although you can obviously re-use a schema variable).
 Schemas are respinsible of 1) Casting input fields to their right type.
 This means that a field marked as "number" will be cast to a JS number 2) Trimming and input validation.
 Each type offers a bunch of helper functions.
 You can also define a schema-wide validate() function.